-Meeting the standards set out in the Framework will impact a club's ability to continue to access Council's existing ground and pavilion subsidy of 85%.
-Currently, Monash City Council invests significantly in sports clubs through the subsidisation of their sporting clubs licence fees and charges.
-Council reciprocates 15% of the maintenance costs of the grounds and pavilions.
-Sports grounds and pavilions are categories into classifications with a variety of sports ground standards exist within the municipality.
-Sports grounds are classified so that a higher standard of ground (i.e. Class A) is charged at a higher rate than a ground of a lower classification (i.e. Class C).
+Sports grounds and pavilions are classified to reflect the variety of standards that exist across the municipality.
+Sports grounds are classified so that a higher standard of ground (i.e. Class A) is charged at a higher rate than a ground of a lower classification (i.e. Class B or C).